An IKEA Home

 VEVELSTAD Bed frame (90x200 cm)

-We'd been wanting to buy a single bed frame for quite some time; both to rescue my old mattress and to help absorb sound in the home office.
+We'd been wanting to buy a single bed frame for quite some time; both to rescue my old mattress and to help absorb sound in the home rec.
 Value is great for the quality and it has a nice matte powder finish.
 The no-headboard design is exactly what we wanted.
 We grabbed one as soon as I saw it was in stock in the app.

 EKENABBEN Open shelving unit (70x34x154 cm)